 Money is a feminist issue — and yet, women are still reluctant to talk about it.
-According to a recent Bustle survey of more than 1,000 millennial women, more than 50 percent of people said they never discuss personal finances with friends, even though 28 percent reported feeling stressed out about money every single day.
-That’s why Bustle launched Grown-A$$ Finances, a series that gets real about what millennial women are doing with their money, and why — because managing your money should feel empowering, not intimidating.
+According to a recent Bustle survey of more than 1,000 Millennial women, more than 50 percent of people said they never discuss personal finances with friends, even though 28 percent reported feeling stressed out about money every single day.
+Bustle's Get Money series gets real about what Millennial women are doing with their money, and why — because managing your finances should feel empowering, not intimidating.
 Today's topic: what you need to know about credit cards.

 Two months before I set out on my first solo trip, my mentors at my then-job sat me down for an important heart-to-heart.
 Or rather, that time when I confessed that I didn’t technically have a credit card because I was 'afraid of them' — they gasped and said, ‘We can’t let you go to Puerto Rico by yourself without a credit card.
 What if you have an emergency?
 We’re applying now.”
 And that we did — after doing a thorough poll via Facebook of the best credit cards and investigative journalism work via Google for the best rate.